Yoskutik/mobx-form-schema/README.md

 ## Simple presentation!

-Each form schema instance have its _presentation_ - an object that contains only data of form's fields without.
-It can be use ful if you want to cut off methods and getters of the instance.
+Each form schema instance have its _presentation_ - an object that contains only data of form's fields without any utility data or methods.
+This object can be used as final presentation of your form and send to the server.

 But also **you can add a transformation function for each property to transform the presentation**.
 For example, you trim your strings or convert